devhsoj/yoink/README.md

 ```

 #### Note
-HTTPS is still under work
+HTTPS/TLS is buggy and under maintenance